Why chasing twitter's approval doesn't work

 Almost immediately, unfair unbalanced one-sided matches went up, people started quitting mid-match way more often, and then ultimately started quitting the game forever significantly more.
 The data was astoundingly clear that all but the top 10% of players hemorrhaged and quit excessively under these conditions.

 The issue is, when you tell people this, they all want to think they’re in the top 10%, so it wouldn’t affect them.
-While this isn’t even true on it’s face for most players, the other stark reality is that when players not in the top 10% quit, players who were previously in the top 10% fall out of the top 10%, and then also start quitting.
+While this isn’t even true on it’s face for most players, the second order effect is that when players not in the top 10% quit, players who were previously in the top 10% fall out of the top 10%, and then also start quitting.
 It is a slowly recursive quitting cycle that causes people from 90% of your player base to quit more, until eventually you have no more players.

-This is exactly what happened when XDefiant launched with a NO SBMM pitch.
-After getting good reviews and player feedback initially, people praised the variability in the match quality (this is a legitimate reason to detune SBMM, as noted by Samy Duc and Christophe Pierce in their GDC presentation on Apex Legends matchmaking).
-Unfortunately, exactly what the Activision research said would happen, happened, and they slowly bled off players until eventually the game was shut down.
+This is exactly what happened when XDefiant launched on the promise of NO skill-based matchmaking.
+Initially, people praised the variability in the match quality (this is a legitimate reason to detune SBMM, as noted by Samy Duc and Christophe Pierce in their GDC presentation on Apex Legends matchmaking), and it received generally good reviews and player feedback.
+However, as time passed and the player stories gave way to reality, people started to quit in exactly the manner described by the Activision research, and they slowly bled off players until eventually the game was shut down.

 Media amplifies all of the above

-Publishing media and content creators heavily monitors social media as a sentiment source because it’s public and easy to get clickable content from.
-This causes them to report on the things that people are saying on social and to take on those opinions, which then reinforces to people that these ideas are the objective truth, which makes more content creators and media run with these things, and before you know it, something that was just a guess is treated as a colloquially known truth.
+Publishing media and content creators heavily monitor social media as a sentiment source because it’s public and easy to get clickable content from.
+This causes them to report on the things that people are saying on social, which then reinforces to their viewers and readers that these ideas are the objective truth, which makes more content creators and media post about the ideas, and before you know it, something that was just a guess is treated as a colloquially known truth.
 It doesn’t matter what the reality is, so long as people can point to something to justify their opinion and be Right About Games.

-And remember, when we’re dealing with something subjective, media - both traditional and content creators - are incentivized to take the most inflammatory, controversial path they can.
+And remember, we’re dealing with something subjective.
+Both traditional media and content creators are incentivized to take the most inflammatory, controversial path they can, becausae that gets clicks.
 It’s in their best interests to get people angrily sharing their articles and videos.
-No-one hits the front page for a nuanced and balanced take that explains everything without a bad guy.
+No-one goes viral for a nuanced and balanced take that explains everything without a bad guy.
+They’re never going to try to look for a truth to understand because they’re incentivized not to.

 It’s difficult to make people understand something when their livelihood depends on them not understanding it.
 If the devs are stupid then players have someone to get mad at, and they get to feel like they’d be really good at being a developer themselves.
 The content paints a picture that lets everyone tell a story about themselves that feels good, and clicks will flow.